 - Handling cashout/reports of registers

-This is a lot of responsibility, so businesses will often have a sales manager oversee or perform the opening and closing of a store, rather than an entry-level employee.
+Businesses will often have a sales manager oversee or perform the opening and closing of a store, rather than an entry-level employee.
 Whoever you decide to allocate this duty to, a store opening and closing checklist is a good idea.

-Retail associate skills and qualifications
+Retail associate skills

 - Point of Sale (POS) experience